 Cà phê phin is what this drink is known in the Asian nation.
 It is the slowest, most relaxing coffee.
-An individualised drip coffee with the dripper placed above the glass.
+An individualized drip coffee with the dripper placed above the glass.
 A coffee, for the laid back slow paced life as it drip, drip, drips away.

 Often filterless with the device being made of stainless steel sitting on top of your tall glass acting as a filter also.
 Coarsely ground coffee with hot water slowly poured on top, which often drips into condensed milk and ice.

-It is very nice and one of my preferred cups of coffee in Vietnam.
+It is very nice and one of my preferred cups of coffee in Vietnam

 A Mocha, or mochaccino, is an espresso with an equal dash of milk and chocolate.
 It is usually made with a 1:1 ratio of coffee and milk with a dusting of cocoa powder on top.